Édouard Manet: War

 Manet's response to modern life included works devoted to war, in subjects that may be seen as updated interpretations of the genre of "history painting".
 The first such work was The Battle of the Kearsarge and the Alabama (1864), a sea skirmish known as the Battle of Cherbourg from the American Civil War which took place off the French coast, and may have been witnessed by the artist.

 Of interest next was the French intervention in Mexico; from 1867 to 1869 Manet painted three versions of the Execution of Emperor Maximilian, an event which raised concerns regarding French foreign and domestic policy.
 The several versions of the Execution are among Manet's largest paintings, which suggests that the theme was one which the painter regarded as most important.
 Its subject is the execution by Mexican firing squad of a Habsburg emperor who had been installed by Napoleon III.
 Neither the paintings nor a lithograph of the subject were permitted to be shown in France.
 As an indictment of formalized slaughter, the paintings look back to Goya, and anticipate Picasso's Guernica.

-In January 1871, Manet traveled to Oloron-Sainte-Marie in the Pyrenees.
+During the Franco-Prussian War, Manet served in the National Guard to help defend the city during the siege of Paris, along with Degas.
+In January 1871, he traveled to Oloron-Sainte-Marie in the Pyrenees.
 In his absence his friends added his name to the "Fédération des artistes" (see: Courbet) of the Paris Commune.
 Manet stayed away from Paris, perhaps, until after the semaine sanglante: in a letter to Berthe Morisot at Cherbourg (10 June 1871) he writes, "We came back to Paris a few days ago..." (the semaine sanglante ended on 28 May).